FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_2.md

 older version of Sqlite do not use this value, which for us means that it will often be invalid.
-Previous version of Sqlite would examine the file directly to determine its size so it doesn't invalidate the whole file for this to be invalid, if we get to a point where we care about the size of the file we can also look directly at the file.
-There are two ways to tell if this value is invalid, first if it is zero otherwise we need to look forward to a value called the "version valid for number" this will be at byte 92, it should match the value held in `change_counter` we just parsed
+Previous version of Sqlite would examine the file directly to determine its size so it doesn't invalidate the whole file for this to be invalid.
+There are two ways to tell if this value is invalid, first if it is zero otherwise we need to look forward to a value called the "version valid for number" this will be at byte 92, it should match the value held in `change_counter` we've already parsed

 The strange thing here is that the documentation _just_ told us that the change counter may not be updated if we are in Write Ahead Log